smartdevicelink/sdl_evolution/proposals/NNNN-Function-to-control-the-priority-of-audio-and-video-when-switching-between-apps.md

 ## Proposed solution

-We propose adding new configuration file to the SDL Core that for defining customized the rule of status transition for audio and video by OEMs.
-Also we propose management rule of the file.
+We propose adding a new configuration file to SDL Core for defining an OEM's customized rule for status transition for audio and video.
+Also we propose a management rule of the new configuration file.
 OEMs can meet the specifications they want to implement by customizing and maintaining the configuration file.

 Setting rules of configuration files are below.